BCom Privatisation Globalisation & Liberalisation Notes Study Material

 ADVANTAGES OF PRIVATIZATION

-Following are the main advantages of privatization:
+The following are the main advantages of privatization:

-- Increase in Efficiency and Profitability: Most Govt. industries and services are inefficient and running in losses, when these will be transferred to private sector, their administration will improve and non-development expenditures will be reduced, their efficiency will increase and will be converted into profitable ventures.(Privatisation Globalisation & Liberalisation Notes Study Material)
+- Increase in Efficiency and Profitability: Most Govt. industries and services are inefficient and running in losses when these will be transferred to the private sector, their administration will improve and non-development expenditures will be reduced, their efficiency will increase, and will be converted into profitable ventures.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

 - Increase in Foreign Investment and Export Earnings: Privatization will increase foreign investment when foreigners will purchase them.
-Their production will increase which will more foreign exchange and if these enterprises are set up by foreign loans, these loans will be repaid out of the sale proceeds, which will reduce the burden of foreign loans.
+Their production will increase which more foreign exchange and if these enterprises are set up by foreign loans, these loans will be repaid out of the sale proceeds, which will reduce the burden of foreign loans.

-- Decrease in Political Pressure: There is always political pressure on Govt. owned industries, banks and other institutions for employment of political workers and loan facilities from banks.
-When these enterprises will go in the hands of private owners then these illegal pressures will be reduced to a great extent.(Privatisation Globalisation & Liberalisation Notes Study Material)
+- Decrease in Political Pressure: There is always political pressure on Govt. owned industries, banks, and other institutions for employment of political workers and loan facilities from banks.
+When these enterprises will go into the hands of private owners then these illegal pressures will be reduced to a great extent.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

 - Decrease in Deficit Budgeting and Increase in Infrastructure: Govt. enterprises usually run into losses and to keep them going Govt. provides funds every year.
-After privatization, Govt. need not to resort to deficit financing and the funds provided to these enterprises will be utilized for construction of social infrastructure of the economy.
+After privatization, Govt. need not resort to deficit financing and the funds provided to these enterprises will be utilized for the construction of the social infrastructure of the economy.

 - Safety of Shareholders: It is argued that a private firm has pressure from shareholders to perform efficiently.
 If the firm is inefficient then the firm could be subject to a takeover.
-A state owned firm doesn’t have this pressure and so it is easier for them to be inefficient.
+A state-owned firm doesn’t have this pressure and so it is easier for them to be inefficient.

-- Increased Competition: Often privatization of state owned monopolies occurs alongside deregulation, i.e. policies to allow more firms to enter the industry and increase the competitiveness of the market.
-It is this increase in competition what can be the greatest spur to improvements in efficiency.
-For example, there is wow more competition in telecoms and distribution of gas and electricity.(Privatisation Globalisation & Liberalisation Study Material)
+- Increased Competition: Often privatization of state-owned monopolies occurs alongside deregulation, i.e. policies to allow more firms to enter the industry and increase the competitiveness of the market.
+It is this increase in competition that can be the greatest spur to improvements in efficiency.
+For example, there is now more competition in telecoms and the distribution of gas and electricity.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

 PRIVATIZATION IN INDIA: AN OVERVIEW

 Privatization in India is still at a minimalist level.
-Privatization by way of sale of public sector enterprises is almost negligible while divestment is also existent by way of selling of a portion of shares of the 31 public sector enterprises.
-Privatization got tremendous boost by the introduction of new economic policy in 1991 that allowed de-licensing, relaxing entry restrictions and equity funding.
+Privatization by way of the sale of public sector enterprises is almost negligible while divestment also existent by way of selling a portion of shares of the 31 public sector enterprises.
+Privatization got a tremendous boost by the introduction of a new economic policy in 1991 that allowed de-licensing, relaxing entry restrictions, and equity funding.
 This heightened the competition in the industries that were monopolized by the public sector earlier.
-State owned enterprises were lacking the fitness that private enterprises employed as the competitive edge.
-Deregulation in India was facilitated by laws like the Industries (Development & Regulation) Act, 1951 (IDRA), Monopolies & Restrictive Trade Practices Act, 1969 (MRTPA), Foreign Exchange Regulation Act, 1973 (FERA), Capital Issues Control and technical scrutiny by the Directorate General of Technical Development (DGTD).
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

-Post independence, the Indian government adopted socialistic economic strategies.
-It was in 1980s, that Rajiv Gandhi initiated economic restructuring.
-With the help of IMF, Indian government commenced a sequential economic reorganization.
-P. V. Narsimha Rao brought in the revolutionary economic developments with the help of Dr. Manmohan Singh.
-The results of these reforms can be assessed statistically by comparing the total overseas investment in terms of portfolio investment, FDI and investments from foreign equity capital markets.
+Post-independence, the Indian government adopted socialistic economic strategies.
+It was in the 1980s, that Rajiv Gandhi initiated economic restructuring.
+With the help of the IMF, the Indian government commenced a sequential economic reorganization.
+P. V. Narsimha Rao brought in revolutionary economic developments with the help of Dr. Manmohan Singh.
+The results of these reforms can be assessed statistically by comparing the total overseas investment in terms of portfolio investment, FDI, and investments from foreign equity capital markets.
 In 1995-1996, it was $ 5.3 billion as compared to $ 132 million in 1991-92.
-The highlights of the reforms including eradicating license raj for all except 18 critical sectors for licensing; tempering the control on industries; Foreign Technology Agreements; FDI & FII; amendment of MRTP Act, 1969; Deregulation; Regulation of Inflation; Tax restructuring; encouraging overseas business relations.
-Few examples of privatization in India are Lagan Jute Machinery Company Limited, Modern Food Industries Limited, BALCO, Hotel Corporation of India Limited, Hindustan Zinc Limited, Pradeep Phosphates Limited, BSNL etc.

 DISADVANTAGES OF PRIVATIZATION

 - Services get Worse: Private companies have a legal duty to reward their shareholders, so they have to priority to making a profit.
-This means they may end up cutting corners, or under investing in public services.
-Private companies ignore to invest in infrastructure, while private company involvement in the profit making by cost of less expenditure.
-Private companies also have commercially confidential contracts, so they don’t share information with others; this makes it harder for them to work in partnership to make services better.(Privatisation Globalisation & Liberalisation Notes)
+This means they may end up cutting corners, or under-investing in public services.
+Private companies ignore investing in infrastructure, while private company involvement in the profit-making by the cost of less expenditure.
+Private companies also have commercially confidential contracts, so they don’t share information with others; this makes it harder for them to work in partnership to make services better.

 - Costs Go Up: Under privatization people pay more, both as a taxpayer and directly when they pay for public services.
 Value for money goes down because private companies must make a profit for their shareholders and they also pay their top executives more money.
-This means either we the people, or the government, or both, end up paying more.
+This means either we the people, the government, or both, end up paying more.
 Fares on our privatized buses are the most expensive, while people are also being hit with high energy bills.

 - Less Accountability: If the local administration runs a service, we know where to go to complain.
 But if a private company runs a service, they are not democratically accountable.
 That makes it harder for people to have a voice.
-It reveals problems in outsourcing public services, including a lack of transparency, manipulation of contracts by suppliers etc.
+It reveals problems in outsourcing public services, including a lack of transparency, manipulation of contracts by suppliers, etc.

 GLOBALIZATION

-It refers to a process whereby there are social, cultural, technological exchanges across the border.
-The term Globalization was first coined in 1980s.
-But even before this there were interactions among nations.
-But in the modern day Globalization has touched all spheres of life such as economy, education, technology, cultural phenomenon, social aspects etc. The term “global village” is also frequently used to highlight the significance of globalization.
-This term signifies that revolution in electronic communication would unite the world.
-Undoubtedly, it can be accepted that globalization is not only the present trend but also future world order.(Privatisation Globalisation & Liberalisation Notes)
+It refers to a process whereby there are social, cultural, and technological exchanges across the border.
+The term Globalization was first coined in the 1980s.
+But even before this, there were interactions among nations.
+But in modern-day Globalization has touched all spheres of life such as the economy, education, technology, cultural phenomenon, social aspects, etc.

 Effects of Globalization on India

 - Growth of International Trade: Tariff barriers have been removed which has resulted in the growth of trade among nations.
-Global trade has been facilitated by GATT, WTO etc.(Privatisation & Liberalisation Notes)
+Global trade has been facilitated by GATT, WTO, etc. (BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

-- Increase in Production: Globalization has resulted in increase in the production of a variety of goods.
-MNCs have established manufacturing plants all over the world.(BCom Privatisation Globalisation & Liberalisation Notes)
+- Increase in Production: Globalization has resulted in an increase in the production of a variety of goods.
+MNCs have established manufacturing plants all over the world.
+(BCom 1st Year Privatisation Globalisation and Liberalisation in India Notes Study Material)

-- Free Flow of Foreign Capital: Globalization has encouraged free flow of capital which has improved the economy of developing countries to some extent It has increased the capital formation.
+- Free Flow of Foreign Capital: Globalization has encouraged the free flow of capital which has improved the economy of developing countries to some extent It has increased capital formation.

 Negative Effects of Globalization